 When planning multiple label experiments, or if attempting to deal with background autofluorescence, the careful choice of probes is critical to obtaining good quality images.

-For some useful tutorials, which allow you to examine the compatibility of particular probes, see the manufacturers websites described above.
-There is also a helpful tutorial provided by Invitrogen.
+For some useful webpages that allow you to examine the compatibility of particular probes, see the manufacturers websites described above.
+There is also a helpful viewer provided by Invitrogen or the Imaging Facility at the Max Planck Institute.
+The second option also includes 2 photon excitation information for a number of fluorophores, as well as the chance to view various fluorophores simultaneously in a 2D contour plot

 Finally there is some good information on the care and cleaning of objectives.